mkucukos/ML_K-Nearest-Neighbors-K-NN/README.md

-# I attempt to predict whether people will purchase SUVs based on their estimated salary and age.
-I trained the K-Nearest Neighbors(k-NN) on the train dataset
+# K-Nearest-Neighbors-K-NN

+I attempt to predict whether people will purchase SUVs based on their estimated salary and age.
+I split the data into training and test sets and used the Training set to train the K-Nearest Neighbors(k-NN).
 The methods of feature scaling and inverse transformation were used.

 Accuracy of a confusion matrix :0.93